Learning 3D-Gaussian Simulators from RGB Videos

 \subsection{State Representation}

 To simulate physical scenes from vision, we require a state representation that is both expressive enough to capture fine‐grained 3D and physical properties, and compact enough to enable efficient learning and prediction.
-While an explicit 3DGS representation $g_i(t_k)$ offers geometric and visual completeness, it is insufficient for dynamics modeling.
+Although an explicit 3DGS representation $g_i(t_k)$ offers geometric and visual completeness, it is insufficient for dynamics modeling.
 Instead, we distill the state of each particle into a more compact representation:

-where $t_k$ denotes the k-th timestep and $ f_i \in \mathbb{R}^d$ the visuo‐physical latent particle feature, encoding shape, appearance, and dynamic properties.
+where $t_k$ denotes the $k$-th timestep, $p_i$ the position, and $ f_i \in \mathbb{R}^d$ the visuo-physical latent particle feature, encoding shape, appearance, and dynamic properties.
 Unless otherwise stated, we omit the timestep $t_k$ and the particle index $i$ when the statement applies to all timesteps or particles, respectively.

-\paragraph{{ Optional: Masking and Freezing of Particles}} At each timestep $t_k$, the encoder yields pixel-aligned features for each input image.
-As an optional step, we apply a foreground mask to discard particles likely belonging to the static background, retaining a reduced set of $N_k$ particles per time step (Fig.~\ref{fig:mvsplat}).
-Additionally, as originally suggested by \cite{whitney2023particlesimulators}, static particles can optionally be ``frozen'', i.e. act as input to the dynamics model but are excluded from position updates.
+\paragraph{{ Optional: Masking and Freezing of Particles}.} At each timestep $t_k$, the encoder yields pixel-aligned features for each input image.
+As an optional step, one can apply a foreground mask to discard particles likely belonging to the static background, retaining a reduced set of $N_k$ particles per time step (Fig.~\ref{fig:mvsplat}).
+Additionally, as originally suggested by \citep{whitney2023particlesimulators}, static particles can optionally be ``frozen'', i.e. act as input to the dynamics model but are excluded from position updates.
 These optional strategies improve efficiency without being necessary for successful training, as shown in \cref{sec:results,sec:ablations}.

-\paragraph{Invariant and dynamic feature decomposition} We decompose each particle’s visuo-physical feature into an invariant and a dynamic part as shown in \cref{fig:feature_split}, writing
+\paragraph{Invariant and dynamic feature decomposition.} We decompose each particle’s visuo-physical feature into an invariant and a dynamic part as shown in \cref{fig:feature_split}, writing

 where $\oplus$ denotes concatenation.
 The dynamics model updates only $f_i^{\text{dyn}}$, while leaving $f_i^{\text{inv}}$ unchanged.
 For clarity, we will refer to the dynamics update as ``updating $f_i$'', though only the dynamic component \( f_i^{\text{dyn}} \) is altered.